StoicDreams/MyFiCDN/cdn/d/en-US/content/markdown.md

-# Markdown Cheat Sheet
+# Web UI Markdown Cheat Sheet

+Web UI is designed to use a tweaked version of Markdown when loading site content.

-This Markdown cheat sheet provides a quick overview of all the syntax elements supported by standard Markdown.
+This Markdown cheat sheet provides a quick overview of all the syntax elements supported by Web UI Markdown.

 ## Headings